inex/ixp-manager-docs-md/docs/features/peeringdb-oauth.md

 1. Log into your PeeringDB account at https://www.peeringdb.com/login
 2. Access the OAuth applications page by either:
     * browsing directly to: https://www.peeringdb.com/oauth2/applications/ after logging in; or
-    * access your profile by clicking on your username on the top right and then click on *Manage OAuth Applications* on the bottom left.
+    * browse to your organisation profile and click the OAuth tab under *Manage* at the bottom of the page.
 3. Click *[New Application]*.
 4. Complete the form as follows:
     * Set the name (e.g. *IXP Manager*).
     * Record the client ID (needed for IXP Manager's configuration).
-    * Record the client secret (needed for IXP Manager's configuration).
+    * Record the client secret (needed for IXP Manager's configuration). **NB: record this before saving the form, as PeeringDB will encrypt it immediately and you require the unencrypted version.
     * Set *Client type* to *Public*.
     * Set *Authorization grant type* to *Authorization code*.
     * For *Redirect urls*, you need to provide the fully qualified path to the `/auth/login/peeringdb/callback` action on your IXP Manager installation.
 For example, if the base URL of your IXP Manager installation is `https://www.example.com` then set redirect URL to `https://www.example.com/auth/login/peeringdb/callback`. *Note that for OAuth, it is mandatory to use https:// (encryption).*
+    * Select either RSA or HMAC as the algorithm.
 5. Click *[Save]*.

 Here is a sample form on PeeringDB: